edulinq/py-canvas/README.md

 Group queries must be unambiguous within the pool of possible groups (e.g., groups in a course).

+### Tables

+Most commands that list results can also output results into a tab-separated table (on stdout) using the `-t` / `--table` option.
+To skip the header row, you can use the `--skip-headers` option.

 ## CLI Tools

 All CLI tools can be invoked with `-h` / `--help` to see the full usage and all options.